Women’s Mental Health Resources

-Featured Women’s Mental Health Articles
+Featured Articles on Women’s Mental Health

 Mental Health Conditions in Women

 Peripartum (Postpartum) Depression

 Postpartum depression is a specific depression that occurs after childbirth.
 This condition often begins with milder symptoms before delivery, and many who experience postpartum depression also report peripartum depression.

 Postpartum psychosis is a diagnosis used to categorize an episode of mania or psychosis following childbirth.
 This diagnosis represents a spectrum of psychotic disorders varying in duration, onset, and intensity.

 Baby blues are mood changes that happen during the first 10 days postpartum.
 During this time, women describe feeling more sad and worried than usual.

 Other Postpartum Issues in Women

 FAQ About Motherhood

 Can Mothers Experience Burnout?